 2:30–3:00 p.m.
 ET — Abuse Potential Related Science and Regulatory Perspectives for Psychedelic Drug Product Development

-Jack Henningfield, Ph.D., Vice President, Research, Health Policy, And Abuse Liability, PinneyAssociates, and Adjunct Professor, Behavioral Biology, Dept. Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine
+Jack Henningfield, Ph.D., Vice President, Research, Health Policy, and Abuse Liability, PinneyAssociates; and Adjunct Professor of Behavioral Biology, Department of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine

-Peter Hendricks, Ph.D., Professor & Director of Research, Department of Health Behavior, School of Public Health, University of Alabama at Birmingham
+Peter Hendricks, Ph.D., Professor and Director of Research, Department of Health Behavior, School of Public Health, University of Alabama at Birmingham